 Religious education in a Church of England school enables every child to flourish and to live life in all its fullness.
 (John 10:10).
 In schools, where pupils and staff come from all faiths and none, religious education (RE) is a highly valued academic subject that enables understanding of how religion and beliefs affect our lives.
 At the heart of RE is the teaching of Christianity and pupils also learn about other faiths and worldviews.
 In addition, the RE curriculum contributes to British values and spiritual, moral, social and cultural (SMSC) development.
 In line with the 'Religious Education in Church of England Schools - Statement of Entitlement', at least one hour per week of dedicated curriculum time, meeting explicitly RE objectives, is committed to the delivery of RE in Key Stage 1.
 We have included the ‘Understanding Christianity’ material which is a substantial resource to support the teaching of Christianity in religious education.

 Parents/Carers may withdraw their children from Religious Education.
+Please talk to the Head Teacher so she can ensure arrangements are in place.

 Assessment of Religious Education